poboisvert/bikesharing/README.md

 ![preview](src/img/week_activity.png)

-- Highest activity hours are from 6AM to 8AM and 5:00 PM to 7:00 PM and require the most resources mobilized.
+- Highest activity hours are from 6AM to 8AM and 5:00 PM to 7:00 PM and require the most resources mobilized to manage bikes and client customer.
+- During the weekend, the activity seems slower, but steady.

 ### Activity duration

 ![preview](src/img/trip_time.png)

+- No matter the day or the gender, a bike trip is almost always below 30 minutes and do not go over 45 minutes often.

 ### Location matter